Best Practices for Setting Realistic Goals in ABA Therapy and at Home

-Once parents and the therapy team have an idea of where we want the child headed, the BCBA will create a step-by-step process of how to get there.
-Sometimes these initial pieces can seem to parents like we’re not doing much in therapy, but in reality, we are taking baby steps toward a bigger end goal.
+Once caregivers and the therapy team have an idea of where we want the child headed, the BCBA will create a step-by-step process of how to get there.
+Sometimes these initial pieces can seem to caregivers like we’re not doing much in therapy, but in reality, we are taking baby steps toward a bigger end goal.
 These smaller steps can be critically foundational and parents may not realize how much they tie into each other until the individual is much older.

-When building out short-term goals for children with autism, parents should take a step back and look at the day-to-day routine.
+When building out short-term goals for children with autism, caregivers should take a step back and look at the day-to-day routine.
 Think about what skills the child is not doing that they and your family could truly benefit from them starting to do.

 Some ideas include independent dressing, putting clothes away, feeding oneself and showering oneself.
 There are also chores that kids as young as 3 years old can help with around the house.
-These are quick goals we can teach them in the center and then transfer to the parents immediately at home.
+These are quick goals we can teach them in the center and then transfer immediately to the home.
 They help increase independence, plus the family has something taken off their plate.
 Everyone is reinforced by this skill because it’s one-and-done.

 When it comes to long-term, parents should think about the future and their end goal.
 If the child is 3 years old, what is your goal for 5 years old?
 Maybe it is homeschooling, half-day kindergarten or full-time kindergarten.
 We will then start piecing together strings and sets of short-term goals together to build up to the long-term goal.
-Depending on the objective, at 3 years of age, we can start teaching the child how to sit in circle time, sit at a desk, tie shoes, follow directions, participate in a group and get in line.
+Depending on the objective, at 3 years of age, we can start teaching the child how to participate in circle time, sit at a desk, tie shoes, follow directions, participate in a group and get in line.

 Whether short-term or long-term, having these goals helps a BCBA with the overall program.
-I like to reach out to parents and let them know what I see as immediately urgent, then find out whether they agree or if something else should come first.
+I like to reach out to families and let them know what I see as immediately urgent, then find out whether they agree or if something else should come first.
 Buy-in from the parents is necessary.

-Decreasing maladaptive or “problem” behaviors is usually a main goal of ABA, so we did not touch on them much here, but when building out goals, think about behaviors that are of high concern and dangerous.
-It is important to place effort on elopement, physical aggression, self-injury and PICA first, versus those others may just find “annoying” or “strange” but do not pose immediate harm to anyone.
+Decreasing maladaptive behaviors is usually a main goal of ABA, so we did not touch on them much here, but when building out goals, think about behaviors that are of high concern and dangerous.
+It is important to place effort on elopement, physical aggression, self-injury and PICA first, versus those others may just find “different” but do not pose immediate harm to anyone.
 Aggression may not seem urgent at 3 years old, but all of a sudden, the child will be 6 and a lot bigger and stronger, so if it’s not handled early, it will become a larger issue.
 These types of reduction goals should always take priority over something like a child repetitively asking to go to the store.

 What does goal-setting look like as part of a real ABA program?

-I worked with one child who took part in varying amounts of elopement.
+Some of our team worked with one child who took part in varying amounts of elopement.
 He began to experience a lot of changes at home, from his parents fostering an infant, to quarantining during the COVID-19 pandemic.
 This is when his elopement in the home began to escalate, and eventually, he ran away from his older sister in the grocery store, which was a big deal.